Rubí Villegas

-Rubí Iridian Villegas Aguilar (born 28 August 1997) is a Mexican professional footballer who plays as a Defensive midfielder for Liga MX Femenil side Puebla.
+Rubí Iridian Villegas Aguilar (born 28 August 1997) is a Mexican professional footballer who plays as a Defensive midfielder.

 Villegas was part of the Mexico women's national under-17 team who reached the quarter finals of the 2014 FIFA U-17 Women's World Cup.

 In 2022, Villegas started her career in Juárez.
 She joined to Puebla in 2024.